-- Cities, experiments and the logics of the knowledge economy In Evans J, Karvonen A & Raven R (Ed.), The Experimental City (pp. 32-46).
-Oxford: Routledge.
+- Cities, experiments and the logics of the knowledge economy, The Experimental City (pp. 32-46).
+Routledge

 - Cities, Universities and Urban Knowledge Exchange: Lessons from a Regional Experiment in the UK In Mercurio R (Ed.), Organizational Networks for Innovation Milan.

 - External Engagements and Internal Transformations: Universities, Localities and Regional Development, Bright Satanic Mills: Universities, Regional Development and the Knowledge Economy (pp. 25-37).

 - Context matters: The English Science Cities and visions for knowledge-based urbanism, Making 21st Century Knowledge Complexes: Technopoles of the World Revisited (pp. 105-127).
 View this article in WRRO

 - Lessons on the research-practice relationship: From critique to co-production in Greater Manchester, Co-producing Knowledge for Sustainable Cities: Joining Forces for Change (pp. 98-122).